padogrid/bundle-none-tutorial-padogrid/README.md

     └── myrwe
 ```

-The `downloads` directory stores all downloads done by the `install_padogrid` command, which you have previously executed using `curl`.
+The `downloads` directory contains the downloads done by the `install_padogrid` command, which you have previously executed using `curl`.
 PadoGrid distributions include this command so that you can use it to install additional products at any time.

-The `products` directory contains the inflated product home directories.
-For example, `hazelcast-5.1.4-slim.tar.gz` and `padogrid_0.9.21.tar.gz` downloaded by `install_padogrid` are inflated in `products/hazelcast-5.1.4-slim` and `products/padogrid_0.9.21`, respectively.
+The `products` directory contains the installed products.
+Product installations are typically done by inflating the downloads.
+For example, the downloaded `hazelcast-5.1.4-slim.tar.gz` and `padogrid_0.9.21.tar.gz` distriubtions are inflated by `install_padogrid` in `products/hazelcast-5.1.4-slim` and `products/padogrid_0.9.21`, respectively.

 The `snapshots` directory is reserved for future use.
 PadoGrid snapshot builds are also available and installable using `install_padogrid`.
-Note that the snapshots are currently installed in the `products` directory, not this directory.
+Note that the snapshots are currently installed in the `products` directory, not in the `snapshots` directory.
 This may change in the future.

 The `workspaces` directory contains user workspaces.
 The `workspaces/myrwe` directory is the default RWE (Root Workspaces Environment) that contains the default `myws` workspace created by `install_padogrid`.
-We will go over the contents shortly in this tutorial.
+We will go over the workspace directory contents shortly in this tutorial.

-In addition to `~/Padogrid`, PadoGrid creates the `~/.padogrid` directory store workspace metadata as shown below.
+In addition to `~/Padogrid`, PadoGrid creates the `~/.padogrid` directory to store workspace metadata as shown below.
 We will touch up on the use of this directory later.

 ```bash
 tree ~/.padogrid